U.S. digital ad revenue climbs to $36 billion in 2012

-Digital advertising revenue in the United States increased 15 percent to $36.6 billion (23.8 billion pounds) hitting a record, according to the organization that tracks digital spending.
+Digital advertising revenue in the United States increased 15 percent to $36.6 billion hitting a record, according to the organization that tracks digital spending.

 Advertisers turned mostly to search ads, the format that dominated almost half of total spending representing 46.3 percent at $16.9 billion.